 Production facilities and raw materials: Hershey bars are a little different than Snickers but they compete in the same market.
 One reason is it's easy for their candy factories to copy each other's features, such as by adding nuts to candy bars.
 The theory is that when competing products use essentially the same production facilities, if one product becomes very profitable, its competitor can easily shift its factories to copy the popular features.
 It was probably nothing for Hershey to add nuts, but it would be difficult for Volkswagen to shift over to fish production if sardines suddenly took off.
 MLS is produced by specialized firms like FNIS in Kansas City and Rapattoni in Los Angeles that don't produce daily newspapers of web portals like Yahoo.
-That is, the production facilities of messpapers, web portals (with all their news and entertainment writers and editors).
+That is, the production facilities of MLS producers are nothing like the production facilities of newspapers, web portals (with all their news and entertainment writers and editors).